13 actors who lived to be 100 years old

 It's National Centenarian Day!

 To celebrate, we're taking a look at 13 notable actors who also became centenarians.
 Three of the biggest names in show business reached the age of 100, along with many other character actors.
-Both Kirk Douglas and Zsa Zsa Gabor have the big birthday on the horizon too.
 Take a look!

 Olivia de Havilland